kubernetes/kubernetes/contrib/prometheus/README.md

 ## Prometheus

-You can launch prometheus easily, by simply running.
+You can launch prometheus, promdash, and pushgateway easily, by simply running.

 `kubectl create -f contrib/prometheus/prometheus-all.json`

-Then (edit the publicIP field in prometheus-service to be a public ip on one of your kubelets),

-and run
+This will launch the pushgateway such that prometheus is collecting metrics from it automatically.

+NOTE: If you plan to use the push gateway to push metrics (for example, we use it in e2e tests)

+you will want to have a stable IP that you can provide the push gateway from, and you may need to modify the NodePort stuff for your cloud provider.

+And then, create corresponding services, like this.. note that the pushgateway service may/may not be functional, but we leave it in for good measure.

-`kubectl create -f contrib/prometheus/prometheus-service.json`
+`kubectl create -f contrib/prometheus/prometheus-service.json ; kubectl create -f contrib/prometheus/pushgateway-service.json`

 Now, you can access the service `wget 10.0.1.89:9090`, and build graphs.

 ## How it works